Shangri-La Paris

 • Spa Chi with 16-metre indoor pool, hammam and treatment cabins with Asian rituals

-• Direct view of the Eiffel Tower from the majority of Seine-side rooms and suites
+• Direct view of the Eiffel Tower from most rooms and suites on the Seine side

-• Bar La Bauhinia under Art Nouveau glass canopy, signature cocktails and daily afternoon tea
+• Bar La Bauhinia under Art Nouveau glass roof, signature cocktails and daily afternoon tea

 1 pool